elephantrobotics/MarsCat-docs-en/page/3-Begin-your-life-with-MarsCat.md

 ![](..\image\MarsCat_demo\1619491344308.png)

 When you first turn on MarsCat, it may take a lot of time.
+Please wait patiently.

 ## 3.3 Getting the Charging Station ready